NDIS self management guide

-The person or agency who manages your NDIS funding is responsible for managing four things.
+The person or agency that manages your NDIS funding is responsible for managing four things.
 First, they must ensure that all the services and items purchased are eligible for funding, that their price is fair, and that they fall into the correct support categories.
-Second, the manager must ensure that the service providers meet all the requirements to offer NDIS services.
+Second, the manager must ensure that the service providers meet all the requirements necessary for providing NDIS services.
 Third, the manager must ensure that you use the full amount of your approved funding without overspending your budget.
-And finally, the manager must ensure that at least five years of service agreements, invoices, receipts, and other relevant records are kept organized and accessible in case of an audit.
+And finally, the manager must ensure that at least five years of service agreements, invoices, receipts, and other relevant records are kept organised and accessible in case of an audit.

 Managing NDIS funding can be a complex task, and you have three options for how your funding is managed.
 You can choose to manage your support yourself; you can have your support managed by a provider; or you can opt for NDIA-managed services.
 You can also opt for a combination of the three.

-The biggest benefit of NDIS self management is choice.
-You can use any provider you choose, even a provider who isn’t registered with NDIS (as long as they have an ABN and the necessary insurance).
-If you’re already using an unregistered provider, or if you have a friend whom you want to hire for your support, then self-management allows you this.
+The biggest benefit of NDIS self-management is choice.
+You can use any provider you choose, even a provider that isn’t registered with NDIS (as long as they have an ABN and the necessary insurance).
+If you’re already using an unregistered provider, or if you have a friend whom you want to hire for your support, then self-management allows you to do that.

 Disadvantages of NDIS Self-Management

-However, there are also disadvantages to self managing your NDIS funds.
+However, there are also disadvantages to self-managing your NDIS funds.
 The main disadvantage is the responsibility involved: it can be complicated and challenging to keep track of all the guidelines, records, and spending.
-Too much flexibility and choice can also be a disadvantage: because providers don’t have to conform to the NDIS price guide, you could pay significantly more for services.
-In addition, although it’s convenient to be able to schedule services whenever you choose, it’s also time-consuming to do all the scheduling, paying, and record-keeping yourself.
+Too much flexibility and choice can also be a disadvantage—because providers don’t have to conform to the NDIS price guide, you could pay significantly more for services.
+In addition, although it’s convenient to be able to schedule services whenever you choose, it’s also time-consuming to do all the scheduling, payments and record-keeping yourself.

 It’s also important to know that although self-managing will demand a considerable amount of your time, it probably won’t save you money.
 As an NDIS participant, you’re entitled to a free plan manager who will manage your budget, pay providers, and organise and maintain your records.
 The cost of a plan manager won’t come out of your NDIS budget funds; it’s additional funding that you qualify for automatically as a participant.